Joakim Noah: National team career

-Noah holds citizenship to France, the United States and Sweden, though chose to play for the senior French national basketball team, stating that it was the country he had wanted to represent.
+Noah holds citizenship to France, the United States and Sweden, though chose to play for the senior France national basketball team, stating that it was the country he had wanted to represent.

-Noah made his first appearance for the senior French national team on July 24, 2009, in a friendly match against Austria, in which he scored 16 points and grabbed 9 rebounds.
+Noah made his first appearance for the senior France national team on July 24, 2009, in a friendly match against Austria, in which he scored 16 points and grabbed 9 rebounds.
 Noah then joined the French team at EuroBasket 2011.

 He did not join the French Olympic team for the London 2012 Summer Olympics, due to a serious ankle injury that occurred during the 2012 NBA playoffs.
 Noah said that he needed more time and rehabilitation work before he would be ready to play again.

+Player profile

+Never an elite scorer, Noah was known primarily for his defense, rebounding, passing, and hustle.
+As an elite defender he won the Defensive Player of the Year in 2013–14, along with being an All-Star and finishing fourth in MVP voting.
+In his time he was one of the best passers at his position and an excellent transition ball handler.

+Noah had one of the most unconventional shooting styles in NBA history, shooting a two-handed push shot that was regularly described as "awkward" or "unorthodox".
+At a pick-up basketball game at the White House in 2010, President Barack Obama, a fellow Chicagoan, was matched up against Noah and as good-natured trash-talk, told him “Where’d you get that shot?
+That’s the ugliest shot I’ve ever seen”.
+Despite his unusual shooting style, Noah averaged 70.0% from the free throw line for his career, just slightly below average for the NBA.

 Personal life

-Noah holds citizenship with the United States, France, and Sweden.
+Noah holds citizenships with the United States, France, and Sweden.

 In 2010, with his mother, an artist, Noah founded the Noah's Arc Foundation to help engage children with positive self-expression through arts and sports.
 The foundation has a special focus on at-risk youth in Chicago.
 As a registered United Nations non-governmental organization (NGO), in 2015 the Foundation was granted special consultative status to the United Nations Economic and Social Council (ECOSOC).

 Noah began dating Brazilian model Lais Ribeiro in July 2018.
 In September 2019, they became engaged at Burning Man.
 On July 13, 2022, Noah and Ribiero were married in Trancoso in her native country Brazil.

+In June 2024, during his first Philippines visit, Noah served as a global liquor brand ambassador.
+He conducted an NBA Jr. clinic at the Gatorade Hoops Center and played pickup basketball with young Filipino talents in Mandaluyong.
+He also reminisced on his friendship with Lenny Cooke since his youth, who played with the PBA in the 2000s.